- Childhood trauma: Lifelong consequences of adverse childhood experiences

 Children who have experienced abuse in childhood are at increased risk of developing aggressive and hostile behaviors that can also lead to criminal behavior.
 We see this all the time within the judicial system.
 Courts are required to sentence people for criminal behavior and it is more common than not for these individuals to come with complex back-stories of having experienced violence, abuse, and neglect across their childhood and adolescent years.
 Unfortunately, they are also more likely to engage with drugs and alcohol and so the long-term prospects for a healthy and happy life are not so promising.

-Children who have experienced physical abuse can also develop complex post traumatic stress disorder.
+Children who have experienced physical abuse can also develop complex post-traumatic stress disorder.
 This disorder is characterized by a persistent re-experiencing of the traumatic events related to the abuse.
 They literally re-live their harrowing experiences on a daily basis and therefore can begin to avoid situations that might trigger memories or responses in relation to their trauma.
-In children, post traumatic stress disorder can result in depression, suicide attempts, substance abuse, or oppositional disorder or defiant behavior which will impact on success at school and within relationships.
+In children, post-traumatic stress disorder can result in depression, suicide attempts, substance abuse, or oppositional disorder or defiant behavior which will impact on success at school and within relationships.

 Health and wellbeing implications for physical abuse victims

 When a child or young person is physically abused, it is certainly possible that they might have injuries and scars which continue to affect their lives long after the abuse has stopped.
 While broken bones and bruises do heal, scars and physical pain can linger for a very long time and have a further impact on a person’s mental health.
 And let’s not avoid mention of the biggest possible risk that physical abuse can have on a child or young person–death.
-This is a very real reality and we often hear about how child protection systems have let down individuals when a child dies as a result of ongoing physical abuse.
+This is very real reality and we often hear about how child protection systems have let down individuals when a child dies as a result of ongoing physical abuse.

-There are also a whole range of long-term health problems that can arise from having been exposed to adverse childhood experiences.
+There is also a whole range of long-term health problems that can arise from having been exposed to adverse childhood experiences.
 Children who have been physically abused are at a much higher risk of developing diabetes and high blood pressure.
 They are also more likely to have a cancer diagnosis and are at increased risk of stroke.

 It is a very sad reality that children who have been physically abused are more likely to fail school and have trouble gaining long-term employment.
 This puts them at an increased likelihood of spending their lives living below the poverty line which then increases the likelihood of malnutrition and other associated diseases and disorders.